technyon/nuki_hub/README.md

 - info/firmwareVersion: Set to the current version number of the Nuki Lock/Opener firmware
 - info/hardwareVersion: Set to the hardware version number of the Nuki Lock/Opener
 - info/nukiHubIp: Set to the IP of the Nuki Hub
-- info/nukiHubLatest: Set the latest available Nuki Hub firmware version number (if update checking is enabled in the settings)
+- info/nukiHubLatest: Set to the latest available Nuki Hub firmware version number (if update checking is enabled in the settings)

 ### Maintanence